Glossary

 - A variance reduction technique that uses pre-experiment data to reduce noise in experiment analysis.
 By subtracting each user’s predicted outcome (based on their pre-experiment behavior), CUPED can dramatically shrink confidence intervals, allowing detection of smaller effects with the same sample size.

 - The total predicted revenue or profit a customer will generate throughout their entire relationship with a business.
+Also abbreviated as LTV (Lifetime Value).
 Since it is a long-term metric, experiments often utilize short-term predictive metrics (surrogates) to estimate impact on LTV.
+When applied to a causal estimate, incremental CLV (or \(\Delta\)CLV) is the lift caused by the treatment over the projection horizon, after discounting for effect decay and the time value of money.

 - Cutoff